Palm Court Nursing Home

 Activities for People with Dementia

 People with dementia must be kept active and alert.
-Familiar and creative activities build confidence and restores self-esteem.
-Our approach is to reduce drug therapy while keeping our residents involved not only in activities but also in decision-making and exercising choice.
+Familiar and creative activities build confidence and restores self-

 Our residents may not be able to concentrate for hours.
 Thus, short, focussed activities are used to promote conversation, physical activity, thinking and interaction.
-It is better to have a five-minute quality time for activity than an elaborately organised program that lasts more than 20-30 minutes.
-Similarly, a short walk out in the fresh air is more beneficial than a long trip.
+It is better to have a five-

 Our residents go to pubs, for walks in the park, drive around seafront and Beachy Head in our minivan.
 The emphasis is on promoting interaction with people and the environment.